vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 either added or deleted from the data structure (or atomically modified in place), but non-atomic in-place modifications can be handled by making a copy, updating the copy, then replacing the original with the copy.
-If stale data cannot be tolerated, then a "deleted" flag may be used in conjunction with a per-entry spinlock in order to allow the search function to reject newly deleted data.
+If stale data cannot be tolerated, then a *deleted* flag may be used in conjunction with a per-entry spinlock in order to allow the search function to reject newly deleted data.